snhackspace/snhack.github.com/README.md

 	rbenv rehash			# Only needed with rbenv bundle install

-See the [octopress documentation] for more info or links for installing ruby.
+If you have any problems, see the [octopress documentation] for more info on installing ruby and other dependencies.

 ### Adding Content

-Create a [new post or page] usually as [markdown].
+Create a [new post or page], usually as [markdown].
 Use a topic branch if changing the site's source (templates, styles etc.)

 	rake new_post["Zombie Ninjas Attack"]
 	# Creates source/_posts/2011-07-03-zombie-ninjas-attack.md